 Colonial Park Cemetery dates back to 1750 and some prominent Savannahians are buried there including one of the signers to the Declaration of Independence, Button Gwinnett.

 The Yellow Fever epidemic of 1820 killed thousands of people in Savannah.
-At the northern end of Colonial Park Cemetery you will find a mass graves that holds nearly 700 bodies.
+At the northern end of Colonial Park Cemetery, you will find mass graves that hold nearly 700 bodies.

 3. Visit the Waterfront District

 River Street is where you will find plenty of shopping and restaurants.
 What used to be an old cotton warehouse has been reutilized into a vibrant art district filled with galleries, studios, stores, and more!